Making Biomass Briquettes using a Compound Lever Press

 I then tried making them using the press.
 This worked quite well and I was able to produce 35 in one hour.
 I made some with and without holes.
 The ones with the holes start burning faster but even the full ones are not hard to light so there is no need for a hole.
 In the end I made about 100 in a day.
 This sounds like a lot but you burn about 10 an hour so it only lasts for a couple of fires.

-Square briquesttes ready for a burning test.
+Square briquettes ready for a burning test.
 Lots of quick heat but they don't last very long.
 Eventually I kept my briquettes for starting the fire, or for getting it going if I had let it get too low for wood to start up.

 Update on Briquettes

 I have now made many batches of briquettes using sawdust, paper and dried leaves in various sizes and shapes.
 The easiest are the square ones with no hole.
 They all work quite well.
-The BUT in the story is that it is time consuming and each briquette does not give off a lot of heat.
+The BUT in the end the story is that it is time consuming, and each briquette does not give off a lot of heat.
 It's not surprising.
 If you compare a log of wood with a pile of briquette of the same weight.
 The pile of briquettes is quite large.
 To get the same amount of heat out of briquettes as out of wood you need a much larger volume for the same weight (Weight for weight briquettes give as much heat as wood but is much bulkier).

 What the briquettes are brilliant for is starting a fire.
 There is no preparation needed.
 Put a bit of paper down, place a small pile of briquettes and put your wood on top and the fire is good and started.